 information about the personnel which were issued the qualification certificate;

-Information on the controlled substances the operator possesses..
+Information on the controlled substances the operator possesses.

 STRATEGY

-The project will consist of three key components.
-Component 1 will address legislative and data gaps and facilitate implementation of national legislation; Component 2 will support targeted phase-out investment and implementation of demonstration projects on HCFC replacement with zero-ODS/low-GWP alternatives in RAC servicing sector; Component 3 will deal with public awareness and capacity building of key stakeholders, including strengthening capacity of Customs on control of HCFC/ODS alternative import/export and training of technical stuff.
+The project will consist of three components: Component 1 will address legislative and data gaps and facilitate implementation of national legislation; Component 2 will support targeted phase-out investment and implementation of demonstration projects on HCFC replacement with zero-ODS/low-GWP alternatives in RAC servicing sector; Component 3 will deal with public awareness and capacity building of key stakeholders, including strengthening capacity of Customs on control of HCFC/ODS alternative import/export and training of technical stuff.
 Component 4 is related to project management, monitoring and evaluation.
 Gender equality and women’s empowerment concerns will be mainstreamed across relevant components to engage women in the RAC sector.

-The following describes activities envisioned under each component of the project, with expected Outcomes and Outputs to be achieved by each component:
+The following describes activities envisioned under each component of the project, with expected outcomes and outputs to be achieved by each component:

-Component 1: Addressing legislative and data gaps and and facilitating implementation of ozone-related legislation
+Component 1: Addressing legislative and data gaps and facilitating implementation of ozone-related legislation

 Proper legislative framework is essential on the path to meeting the phase-out schedule and remaining in compliance with the Montreal Protocol.
 The policy and legislation have also a great deal to do with shaping shift to modern technology course taken by the country through supporting new ozone- and climate-friendly technologies thereby contributing to development of the Green Economy.
-The project is therefore to help the government implement the Law "On Ozone Depleting Substances and Fluorinated Greenhouse Gases" expected to be approved by June 2019.
+The project is therefore to help the government in development of the sub-laws to ensure the Law "“On regulation of economic activity with

+ozone-depleting substances and fluorinated greenhouse gases” " implementation

 Under this component the project will: